Odizinne/QMS/README.md

 - **My monitor does not appear in the list:**

 For convenance, your primary monitor (aka the default one) does not appear in the monitors list.
+Some entry level monitors are not detected when they are disabled.
+I'll fix it the day i find a solution.

 - **My monitor does not turn off:**